lpryszcz/htseq/doc/tutorials/tutorial_exon_level.rst

 Caveats with this approach
 --------------------------
 Because of splicing, counting at the exon level is intrinsically more noisy than at the gene level.
 The molecules captures in typical assays, such as RNA-Seq, correspond to spliced isoforms or unspliced transcripts, not directly to exons.
-Therefore, whenever a read is spannig an exon-exon junction, an exon-level counter can be confused.
+Therefore, whenever a read is spanning an exon-exon junction, an exon-level counter can be confused.

 If the data comes from single-end sequencing, a single exon-exon spanning read might be considered ambiguous by ``htseq-count``.
 To count it 50%-50% for each exon, you can use the option ``--nonunique=fraction``.
 The option ``--nonunique=random`` assigns the read to either exon at random, which gives fairly similar results to using fractions while maintaining integer (not floating point) results.